This post is in honor of Dave DeLuca and the question I received from him today!

 And in case you still are not grasping how thin to apply the wax….you know you have too much wax or uneven was when you see streaking in the wax.
 First- always try to rub or buff a bit more.
 Make sure that all the wax is dry and that the streaking is not due to do to premature buffing before all of the wax has dried or too much wax.

 However- if you do have too much wax on your piece…..all is not lost in this situation!
 But we want you to LOVE your piece and want to prevent using too much wax because it causes more work for you and wastes your product.
-So… take a clean lint free rag (an old undershirt works great) Then grab your low odor mineral spirits (I have found that the “GREEN” mineral spirits do not work well for this application) and put your cloth on the mouth of the container and get 2 dabs of it on the rag.
+So… take a clean lint free rag (an old undershirt works great) Then grab your low odor or odorless mineral spirits (I have found that the “GREEN” mineral spirits do not work well for this application) and put your cloth on the mouth of the container and get 2 dabs of it on the rag.
 DO NOT SATURATE the rag with mineral- we do NOT want a wet rag dripping mineral spirits.
 Next- “wipe” the excess wax off your piece.
 Do not scrub- and do not work in a small circular motion- you want to remove the wax evenly.
 So wipe from side to side.
 Another option- in case someone has a smaller piece and does not want to bother with this- is to let your wax totally dry and then re-paint with Chalk Paint® right over what you have done!
 No stripping or priming necessary!
 But- let’s try to avoid this since you are wasting product and your money spent! : )

 Additionally- I often receive the question- what is in the wax?